Streaming services have made watching your favorite movies and TV shows easier than ever.

 However, this behemoth isn’t going anywhere anytime soon, making it a reliable addition to your investment portfolio.

 Apple (NASDAQ: AAPL)

-This platform launched in 2019 with The Morning Show, a star-studded drama.
-They quickly expanded their catalogue to offer series in a number of different genres, including sci-fi, thriller, family, comedy, and more.
+The company quickly expanded their catalog to offer series in a number of different genres, including sci-fi, thriller, family, comedy, and more.
 They also have a range of unscripted docuseries and movies available.

 Investing In Streaming TV

 Streaming video has completely changed the way people around the world spend their free time.